-Some gamers argue that even systems often count as an Obvious Beta.
-Consoles and handhelds, especially the latter, often have an Updated Rerelease/Updated model released a couple years later that addresses several bugs/design quirks.
+- Even systems often count as an Obvious Beta.
+Consoles and handhelds, especially the latter, often have an Updated Re-release/Updated model released a couple years later that addresses several bugs/design quirks.
 This can sometimes lead to the original models seeming a bit odd to play after you got spoiled by the newer ones.
-The Sega Genesis alone had a lot of models, some of the later ones with the Add ons built in) and Nintendo's handheld systems generally have at least two models.
+The Sega Genesis alone had a lot of models (some of the later ones came with the add-ons built in) and Nintendo's handheld systems generally have at least two models.

 Nokia's 3600/3650, for one, was the butt of numerous complaints due to its unique circular keypad layout.
 Some people actually found the keypad easier to use, though.
 Nevertheless, an updated variant of the phone, the 3620 (3660 for the Eurasian market) was released with a conventional layout, and a 16-bit, 65K colour screen compared to the 3600's 4096-colour display.